cjzhan2000/ruby-style-guide/README.md

     end
     ```

-* Use Unix-style line endings. (*BSD/Solaris/Linux/OSX users are covered by default,
+* Use Unix-style line endings.
-  Windows users have to be extra careful.)
-    * If you're using Git you might want to add the following
-    configuration setting to protect your project from Windows line
-    endings creeping in:

-        $ git config --global core.autocrlf true

 * Use spaces around operators, after commas, colons and semicolons, around `{`
   and before `}`.
 Whitespace might be (mostly) irrelevant to the Ruby